-Students may purchase ice cream in the cafeteria during the last ten minutes of their lunch period on Wednesday and Friday.
+Students may purchase ice cream in the cafeteria during the last ten minutes of their lunch period Monday through Friday.
 If a student owes cafeteria charges, s/he may not purchase ice cream on that day.
 Parents may consider purchasing ice cream for their child's class to celebrate their child's birthday.
+Ice cream will be available for \$1.00 each.